bobarna/gesture-detection/docs/index.md

 ### Method Overview

 #### Recognition (TODO James)
-- MediaPipe utilizes deep neural network-based models trained on a large dataset of hand images to detect and localize the hand landmarks.
-The machine learning pipeline consists of several models working together:
+We use MediaPipe's deep neural network-based models to detect and localize hand landmarks.
+The machine learning pipeline consists of several models working
+together:
   - A palm detector model is used to find an oriented hand bounding box.
   - A hand landmark model returns the 3D hand keypoints in the image region found by the palm detector model.

-    - A gesture recognizer classifies the previously obtained keypoint structure into a discrete set of gestures.
-- The output of MediaPipe contains 21 keypoints (as the following graph shows), covering the 5 fingers of a hand, and it also outputs whether the detected hand is left or right.
+The output of MediaPipe contains 21 keypoints (as the following graph shows), covering the 5 fingers of a hand, and it also outputs whether the detected hand is left or right.

 <img src="assets/images/hand_landmarks.png?raw=true" alt="Hand Landmarks" width="1000"/>

 #### Hard Coded Detection (TODO James)
 We obtain hand gestures by detecting whether each finger is bent or extended.
-This work can be done by calculating the angle of each finger knuckle.
-We firstly get the vectors between the keypoints returned by MediaPipe, then get the cosine of the angle by calculating the dot product.
+This can be done by calculating the angle of each finger knuckle.
+First, we get the vectors between the keypoints returned by MediaPipe, then get the cosine of the angle by calculating the dot product.
 After testing, we set the threshold between bend and extend to be 0.9.
-That is, if all the knuckles on a finger has cosine theta bigger than 0.9, then this finger is straight; while if any of the knuckles has cosine theta less than 0.9, meaning that this knuckle is bent, then the finger will be classified as bent.
+That is, if all the knuckles on a finger has cosine theta bigger than 0.9, then this finger is straight; while if any of the knuckles have cosine theta less than 0.9, meaning that this knuckle is bent, then the finger will be classified as bent.
 Detecting the shape of each finger can help us distinguish many different kinds of hand gestures.

 #### Data-Driven Detection (TODO Justin)
 Since we use MediaPipe to detect the interest points of the hand, we can use those interest points as the input to a neural network rather than the entire image.
 This allows us to focus our attention to gestures of the hand, rather than also having to find the hand from an image and then still identify a gesture.
 MediaPipe outputs 21 interest points identified in 3D space, (x, y, z).
 This gives us 63 data points to feed into our network.
 In order to keep inference time low, we use a relatively small model, only 3 layers deep with hidden layer size 256.
 We use ReLU activation functions between the layers and use SoftMax on the output.
 Our loss function is cross entropy and the optimizer we chose was stochastic gradient descent.